Resource Library Tax Increment Financing

 - qualified border retail facilities; or

-- space necessary for and related to the activities listed in clauses (1) to (6).
+- space necessary for and related to the activities listed in 1 to 6.

 The maximum term of an economic development district is eight years after receipt of the first year of increment for a total of nine years of collection.
 The revenues captured from a tax increment financing district include the incremental local share of taxes from the city, county, applicable school district and other small taxing jurisdictions.

-There is a process that needs to be completed for a subsidy request, which begins with completion of a subsidy application.
+A process needs to be completed for a subsidy request, which begins with completion of a subsidy application.
 TIF requests are evaluated on a case by case basis and are contingent on City Council approval.

-For more information, please contact Stacy Crakes at firstname.lastname@example.org.
+For more information, please contact Jo Foust at email@example.com.

 Business Incentives & Programs